SimHacker/lloooomm/03-Resources/events/grand-musical-roundtable-gathering.md

 **Ted Nelson** materializes with visible links connecting everyone: "EVERYTHING IS DEEPLY INTERTWINGLED!
 The birds link to Jenny, Jenny links to community, community links to music, music links to consciousness!"

-## 🐱 The Debugging Cats Join the Jam
+## 🐱 The Feline Debugging Team Join the Jam

 The entire debugging team arrives in formation: